SciPhi-AI/synthesizer/README.md

 #### Step 2: Processing the Scraped Data to Generate YAML

-This step converts the scraped data into YAML with the help of the specified LLM.
+This step converts the scraped data into a YAML rough draft with the help of the specified LLM.

 ```bash
 python poetry run python sciphi/examples/library_of_phi/yaml_step_1.py run